 Students understand that NO CELL PHONES ARE ALLOWED IN CLASS!
 Students will be given one warning.
 The second incident will result in dismissal from the class and the student will forfeit their full tuition.

-No laptops or recording devices of any kind are allowed in class.
+No recording devices of any kind are allowed in class.

 Final exams are administered at the last class session.